pnggroup/libpng/projects/visualc71/README.txt

 This code is released under the libpng license.
 For conditions of distribution and use, see copyright notice in png.h

+NOTE: This project will be removed from libpng-1.5.0.
+It has been replaced with the "vstudio" project.

 Assumptions:
 * The libpng source files are in ..\..
 * The zlib source files are in ..\..\..\zlib